German Shepherd Now

 This is where Pro Plan loses people.
 Scan the label and you will find corn gluten meal, poultry by-product meal, and other ingredients that premium brands have conditioned owners to view as red flags.

-Here is the honest framing: Pro Plan is not built around ingredient purity.
-It is built around science-backed formulation.
-Corn gluten meal, for example, is a concentrated protein source with high digestibility.
+Here is the honest framing: Pro Plan is not built around ingredient purity — it is built around science-backed formulation.
+Corn gluten meal is a concentrated protein source with high digestibility.
 Poultry by-product meal includes organ meats that are nutrient-dense, even if the name sounds unappetizing.
 These are not filler in the way most people assume.

 No review is useful if it skips the problems.